 |Hard-coded numbers (inputs)||=1234||Blue|

 |Links to other worksheets||=Sheet2!A1||Green|

 |Links to data providers (i.e. CIQ, Factset)||=CIQ(IQ_TOTAL_REV)||Dark Red|

 While everyone agrees that color coding is very important, keeping up with it can be a pain in native Excel.
 It’s not easy to format cells based on whether they are inputs or formulas, but it can be done.
 One option is to use Excel’s “Go To Special” (covered in our Excel Crash Course, which you can enroll in here).
-Alternatively, color coding is dramatically simplified with a third party Excel add-in like our own Boost, Capital IQ or Factset, which all allow you to “autocolor” an entire worksheet in one click.
+Alternatively, color coding is dramatically simplified with a third party Excel add-in like Macabacus (which is bundled with Wall Street Prep self-study products and boot camp enrollments), Capital IQ or Factset.
+These tools allow you to “autocolor” an entire worksheet in one click.

 Inserting comments (Shortcut Shift F2, see our Essential Excel Shortcuts List) in cells is critical for footnoting sources and adding clarity to data in a model.